UNC Tuition for 2020-21 to Remain Unchanged as Trustees Approve Provisional Budget

 With UNC President Andy Feinstein saying that holding tuition flat is the right call, trustees were in full support.
 Trustee Steven Jordan noted the effort to “ameliorate the effect on students” given the impact of the coronavirus pandemic.
-Outgoing Student Trustee Malaika Michel-Fuller added that “it sends a really positive message to the students that their financial well-being is of importance to UNC.”
+An outgoing Student Trustee added that “it sends a really positive message to the students that their financial well-being is of importance to UNC.”

 The tuition and fees schedule will be posted online in the coming days.

 Like virtually every sector of the economy, UNC has not been immune from disruptions caused by COVID-19.
 UNC’s $175 million budget for 2020-21 assumes that in-person classes will be offered in the fall, as previously announced, and that campus residence halls open as planned.
 Updates on the re-entry progress, which were discussed during the meeting, continue to be shared on the UNC Coronavirus website.

 At this point, UNC anticipates a $24 million shortfall for the coming year with state funding decreases and projected reductions in enrollment, housing and dining, and other campus services.
 In response, a combined $6 million in temporary savings have come from senior staff taking a 10% pay cut, faculty and staff salary freezes for a third year, limited exempt staff furloughs in June and July, and reductions in costs for utilities, travel, and purchases.
 A campus task force is spending the summer identifying an additional $10 million in permanent and temporary savings.
 The remaining $7 million shortfall will be addressed through operating reserves.